Harold Walker (British Army officer): Landing at Anzac

 For the invasion of the Gallipoli peninsula, it was Walker's role to formulate the landing plans for ANZAC but he deferred management of the planning to his subordinate, Lieutenant-Colonel Andrew Skeen, who was an excellent staff officer.
-Walker was keen to hold a fighting command and his opportunity arose during the landing at Anzac Cove, 25 April 1915, when the commander of the New Zealand Infantry Brigade, Colonel Francis Johnston, became ill.
+Walker was keen to hold a fighting command and his opportunity arose during the landing at Anzac Cove, 25 April 1915, when the commander of the New Zealand Infantry Brigade, Colonel Francis Earl Johnston, became ill.
 Walker had landed as Birdwood's representative on the beach and was instructed to assume command of the brigade which held the left flank of the Anzac perimeter, occupying a ridge that was given the name "Walker's Ridge".
 Walker relinquished command of the brigade when Johnston returned to duty but was soon after, on 30 April, given permanent command of the Australian 1st Infantry Brigade whose commander, Colonel H. N. MacLaurin, had been killed during the Turkish counter-attack of 27 April.

 When on 15 May the senior Australian general, and commander of the 1st Australian Division, Major-General W. T. Bridges was killed by a sniper in Monash Valley, command of the 1st Division temporarily passed to Walker.

 According to the Australian official historian, Charles Bean, Walker was "an officer who, by his directness, his fighting qualities, and his consideration for his men, had in a few weeks much endeared himself to his troops."
 It was while Walker was in temporary command of the 1st Division that the Turks delivered a massive counter-attack on 19 May which failed to breach the Anzac line and resulted in over 10,000 casualties.
 The following day he oversaw an informal truce on MacLaurin's Hill during which time Turkish wounded were retrieved.
 Standing in no man's land, Walker conversed in French with some Turkish officers.
 When he saw the Turks start to collect rifles he called off the truce, stating that if an official armistice was desired a formal request should be made.
 (An armistice was eventually arranged for 24 May.)
 The Australian government desired an Australian to command the division and so dispatched from Australia the then current Chief of the General Staff, Colonel J. G. Legge, to take over command.
 Walker remained in the post until Legge arrived on 24 June 1915.
-When Legge was given command of the newly forming Australian 2nd Division on 26 July, Walker was restored to permanent command of the 1st Division, a post he would hold through the remainder of the Gallipoli Campaign and much of the AIF's campaigning on the Western Front.
+When Legge was given command of the newly forming Australian 2nd Division on 26 July, Walker was promoted to the temporary rank of major general and restored to permanent command of the 1st Division, a post he would hold through the remainder of the Gallipoli campaign and much of the AIF's later campaigning on the Western Front.